Phenotyping

 Facility Fees

 The Phenotyping Facility offers competitive pricing for commercial and academic clients, with additional discounts for small businesses.
-For current pricing, please contact Ivan Baxter, Interim Director of the Plant Phenotyping Facility.
+For current pricing, please contact Katie Murphy, Director of Phenotyping and Principal Investigator.

 Meet the Team